AndreaSanchezTapia/iyo-apero_ast/content/project/8_plantR/index.md

 __Publications:__

-de Lima, R.A.F., Sánchez-Tapia, A., Mortara, S.R., ter Steege, H., de Siqueira, M.F., n.d. plantR: An R package and workflow for managing species records from biological collections.
+de Lima, R.A.F., Sánchez-Tapia, A., Mortara, S.R., ter Steege, H., de Siqueira, M.F., 2021. plantR: An R package and workflow for managing species records from biological collections.
 Methods in Ecology and Evolution n/a. https://doi.org/10.1111/2041-210X.13779